grazaerd/dnperf-public/README.md

 - Increased FPS on 8man (raid) or 8v8 PVP repsawn
 - Removed equipment score for less stuttery when browsing/comparing equipments
 - Port zlib to zlib-ng (with runtime check to use SSE/AVX/AVX2/AVX512 etc)
-- Decrease loading at startup by 6-10s or more depends on the system
 - Faster C libraries with SIMD (runtime check to use SSE/AVX)
-- Fixed memory leak
+- Fixed memory leaks (total of 2)
 - Removed FXAA
 - Removed restore audio
 - Fix misaligned particles (Works on DX9).
+- vcruntime140 for AVX2 memcpy/memset
+- Much faster loading on start with a total time of 6 seconds. (on my PC)
+- High resolution timer for sleep
 ## Upcoming releases
-- Use vcruntime140 for AVX2 memcpy/memset
+-

 ## List of did not fix (might be a TODO)
 - Micro-stutters/stutters (most likely heap related or reading files that blocks the thread)